-Microlending: Sara Razavi and Working Solutions - Microlending: Sara Razavi and Working Solutions
+Microlending: Sara Razavi and Working Solutions - Microlending: Sara Razavi and Working Solutions - WE Source

 Microlending: Sara Razavi and Working Solutions

 It was founded by Emily Gasner, a recent college graduate at the time, in 1999.
 She was mentored by Barbara Morrison of TMC Financing, a business lender, who recognized the need to serve communities with limited access to capital, especially through micro-lending.
-As CEO of Working Solutions, it was Emily’s first major job.
-After 20 dedicated years at Working Solutions, Emily is now a Senior Advisor to the organization.
+As CEO of Working Solutions, it was Gasner’s first major job.
+After 20 dedicated years at Working Solutions, Gasner is now a Senior Advisor to the organization.

-Sara Razavi, CEO, Working Solutions
+Sarah Razavi, CEO, Working Solutions

-A lot of what we do is to demystify the financials and the loan process-what does it mean to raise capital and how can you do it.
+A lot of what we do is demystify the financials and the loan process--what does it mean to raise capital and how can you do it.
 We don’t have quotas, so we can spend time with a new business owner, even if it’s only a $5,000 loan.
-We make sure they are best prepared after this loan for an additional or larger investment.
+We make sure they are best prepared after this loan for additional or larger investment.
 We also provide up to 5 years of business consulting after the underwriting.
 And we go through a regimented curriculum of business consulting.
 We call it a mini MBA, but it’s curated so the business owner can absorb it.

 What has personally motivated me is that we are a shop of many entrepreneurs ourselves.
-When I realized that we were all business owners or raised by them, that was a big AHA moment for me.
+When I realized that we were all business owners or raised in them, that was a big AHA moment for me.
 We take our own advice.
 Our own story is that of a small business that is growing and adding jobs.
 We hire and have a passion for entrepreneurs.